Brussels & the Pajottenland

 - pairing dessert with a dessert beer

-- visiting the rural Pajottenland and walking the trails from brewery to brewery
+- visiting the rural Pajottenland, possibly walking the trails from brewery to brewery

 - popping into cafés and pubs crowded with locals enjoying pre-dinner beers